anybox/buttervolume/README.rst

 Copy-on-write
 -------------

-Copy-On-Write is disabled by default.
+Copy-On-Write is enabled by default.
+You can disable it if you want.

 Why disabling copy-on-write?
-If your docker volume stores databases such as PostgreSQL or MariaDB, the copy-on-write feature may hurt performance a lot.
-The good news is that disabling copy-on-write does not prevent from doing snaphots, so we get the best of both world: good performances with the ability to do snapshots.
+If your docker volume stores databases such as PostgreSQL or MariaDB, the copy-on-write feature may hurt performance, though the latest kernels have improve a lot.
+The good news is that disabling copy-on-write does not prevent from doing snaphots.

 Test